Hugh Lanning: Career

 Lanning worked for the civil service trade unions for over 30 years, starting with the Civil Service Union and all the subsequent merged unions.”
 As Deputy Chairman of PCS, the UK's largest civil service trade union, he served on the National Trade Union Committee, and was responsible for negotiations with the Cabinet Office on jobs, pensions, and personnel management issues.

 Lanning lost an election for General Secretary of PCS in 2000 to Mark Serwotka.
 His loss was widely described as unexpected.
 Lanning accepted the result and agreed to serve as Serwotka's deputy, but the incumbent General Secretary, Barry Reamsbottom, declared the result invalid and continued in office.

 2009

 Lanning was named chairman of the Palestine Solidarity Campaign (PSC) in 2009.

 2011

-During a U.S. visit in 2011, Lanning was the keynote speaker at the ninth annual convention of Al-Awda, an organization allegedly linked to pro-terrorist groups.
+During a U.S. visit in 2011, Lanning was the keynote speaker at the ninth annual convention of Al-Awda.
 His speech was entitled “The Role of Trade Unions and Solidarity Campaigns in the Struggle for the Liberation of Palestine.”

 2013

 Lanning resigned from his position with the PCS in May 2013.

 In 2013, Lanning was elected a vice chair of Unite Against Fascism (UAF).
 He was a speaker at UAF's national conference in March 2013.
-Andrew Gilligan, in a June 2013 article in the Telegraph, noted Lanning's position with Unite Against Fascism, and recounted that UAF members had climbed on London's main war memorial, “squashing...flowers that mourners had placed there, then trying to remove half of them altogether and 'jeering' other visitors as they paid their respects.”